jhordyess/course-flowsheet-by-semester/README.md

 This project represents one of my first steps in programming, approximately in  2017 🤓.

-It's a React component for a dynamic course flowsheet by semester, identifying all prerequisites or postrequisites.
+React app for visualizing your academic path by semester, identifying course dependencies ('requires' and 'required for').

 ## Description

-Using mouseover dynamically, the prerequisites and post requisites change their style.
+This project was born from the need to visualize the courses of my career by semester, identifying the dependencies between them.

-To test your own course flowsheet, just modify the [semesters.json](./public/semesters.json) file.
+When you hover over a course, you can see the courses that require it and the courses that it requires.
+This is useful to know which courses you can take in the next semester.

-This is the result using my example: <https://jhordyess.github.io/course-flowsheet-by-semester/>
+The data is loaded from a [JSON file](./public/semesters.json), which contains the courses and their dependencies, feel free to modify it to test your own course flowsheet.

 ### Technologies Used